AhmedMHAM/BusinessPlus-DBADania/README.md

 # BusinessPlus-DBADania
 What is DBADania?

-DBADania is SQL Server DBA Scripts:
+DBADania is SQL Server DBA Library for DBA:
 ____________________________________
-1-Security Plan Management Script .
+1- Security Plan Management Script .

-2-Schema Script.
+2- Schema Script.

 3- Backup and Recovery DB Script.